-The Helicopter Transition Program (HTP) is a customized training experience that provides helicopter pilots the opportunity to transition into commercial aviation with little or NO COST.
+The Rotary Transition Program (RTP) is a customized training experience that provides helicopter pilots the opportunity to transition into commercial aviation with little or NO COST.
 Infinity and our partners will educate, train and assist you in finding what funding solutions are available to you.

-Anyone with logged military rotorcraft time that qualifies for a restricted ATP certificate is eligible for the Piedmont program.
+Anyone with over 550 hours of logged military rotorcraft time that qualifies for a restricted ATP certificate is eligible for the RTP program.
 Not sure if you qualify?
-We’ll take a look at your situation and create a plan for you with no obligation.
+We'll take a look at your situation and create a plan for you with no obligation.

 Ground lessons and dual flight time are done individually, one-on-one, with an instructor, not in a classroom style setting.

-Most of your flying will be done in newer model Cessna 172 G-1000 glass cockpit and Tecnum Twin Engine aircraft.
-Depending on your experience you will be starting in one of four defined phases:
+Most of your flying will be done in newer model Cessna 172 round dial and G-1000 glass cockpit aircraft.
+Depending on your experience you will be starting in one of three defined phases:

-Every situation is different, but most pilots will have little of no out of pocket costs related to training.
-Piedmont Airlines offers up to $23,000 to cover your training costs, and you may also elect to use your VA benefits.
+Every situation is different, but most students will have little or no out of pocket costs related to training.
+Airlines may offer money to cover part of your training costs, and you may also elect to use your VA benefits.
 Housing may be covered through BAH (contact our VA partner listed later in this packet), and discount housing is available.

 You can apply for your Certificate of Eligibility (COE) at: https://www.ebenefits.va.gov

 Infinity Flight Group at the Trenton-Mercer Airport, Trenton, NJ